 Currently, registered designs in Australia generally relate to the visual appearance of a whole product.
-It is possible that allowing partial product protection in Australia would bring the formal requirements of Australian design applications into better alignment with key trading partners, such as the EU, UK and US where such protection is available.
-It is also possible that allowing partial product protection would facilitate reliance on Australian design applications to provide a priority date under the Paris Convention in other Paris Convention countries.
+It's possible that allowing partial product protection in Australia would bring the formal requirements of Australian design applications into better alignment with key trading partners, such as the EU, UK and US where such protection is available.
+It's also possible that allowing partial product protection would facilitate reliance on Australian design applications to provide a priority date under the Paris Convention in other Paris Convention countries.

 - Status reviewed August 2020

 IP Australia is consulting on proposed changes to Australia’s designs system for a more modern and accessible design rights system that drives innovation and delivers greater benefits to the Australian economy.

 - Virtual designs — the protection of virtual, non-physical and active-state state designs (including screen displays, screen icons and graphical user interfaces [GUIs])